 What is MEDDIC based sales methodology?

-The MEDDIC sales methodology is an exhaustive approach that helps salespeople qualify leads effectively, understand the needs of their clients, and navigate the complicated process of closing deals.
+The MEDDIC sales methodology is an exhaustive approach that helps salespeople qualify leads effectively, understand the needs of their potential customers, and navigate the complicated process of closing deals.

 First, let's start off with what MEDDIC actually means.